On the construction of Riemannian three-spaces with smooth inverse mean curvature foliation: The new construction

-Notably, solving \eqref{eq: shift1} is easier than it appears for the first glance.
-To see this recall that as the first Betti number of topological two-spheres is zero they admit only the trivial harmonic form.
-This allows us, by making use of the Hodge decomposition, to represent the shift vector, on any of the $\mathscr{S}_{\rho}$ leaves, via a pair of smooth potentials $\chi$ and $\eta$ as
+Notably, solving \eqref{eq: shift1} is easier than it appears at first glance.
+To see this, recall that as the first Betti number of topological two-spheres is zero, they admit only the trivial harmonic form.
+This allows us, by making use of the Hodge decomposition, to represent the shift vector, on any of the $\mathscr{S}_{\rho}$ level sets, via a pair of smooth potentials $\chi$ and $\eta$ as

 The first and the second terms on the r.h.s. of \eqref{eq: hodge} are the longitudinal and transversal parts of ${\widehat N}{}^A$, respectively.
 Notably \eqref{eq: shift1} can then be seen to take the form